National Food Security Act, 2013: Advocates

 In a rebuttal to Dr. Surjit S. Bhalla, three economists responded, "...the food subsidy bill should roughly double and come to around 1.35% of GDP, which is still way less than the numbers he put out."

 Chhattisgarh Food Security Act

-The Chhattisgarh Food Security Act, 2012 law was enacted by the Government of Chhattisgarh.
-It was passed on 21 December 2012, by the State Assembly unopposed to ensure "access to adequate quantity of food and other requirements of good nutrition to the people of the State, at affordable prices, at all times to live a life of dignity.’’.
+The Chhattisgarh Food Security Act, 2012 was enacted by the Government of Chhattisgarh.
+It was passed unopposed on 21 December 2012, by the State Assembly to ensure "access to adequate quantity of food and other requirements of good nutrition to the people of the State, at affordable prices, at all times to live a life of dignity."

 The Act divides households into four groups — Antodaya, Priority, General and Excluded households.